 General Guidelines for the Sacrament of Marriage

 Congratulations on your engagement and upcoming marriage.
-If you are interested in having your wedding at St. Peters, please contact Mary Cook (830) 816-5657 in the pastoral office for information.
+If you are interested in having your wedding at St. Peters, please contact parish office at (830) 816-2233 for information.
 For use of the Cana Ballroom, please contact Jamie Pontillo in the Cana Ballroom Event Office at (830) 816-5630.

 Non-parishioners who wish to marry at St. Peter’s are required to rent The Cana Ballroom for their reception.
 You will also need to determine which Priest you plan to work with through the marriage preparation process.
 If it is your home parish Priest, we will need a letter (or email) from him stating the following: